-$$#pixels(I) = p_B\phi(I; x_B, s_B) + p_E\phi(I; x_E, s_E) + p_C\phi(I; x_C, s_C),$$ (7)
+$$\#pixels(I) = p_B\phi(I; x_B, s_B) + p_E\phi(I; x_E, s_E) + p_C\phi(I; x_C, s_C),$$ (7)

-where $\phi(I; \mu, \sigma)$ denotes the Gaussian density function with mean μ and standard deviation σ at a particular value of the intensity, I. For each pixel intensity, we compute the difference between the raw data and the data computed from the 3-component distribution above to determine the standard deviation in the raw data.
+where $\phi(I; \mu, \sigma)$ denotes the Gaussian density function with mean $\mu$ and standard deviation $\sigma$ at a particular value of the intensity, I. For each pixel intensity, we compute the difference between the raw data and the data computed from the 3-component distribution above to determine the standard deviation in the raw data.
 We compute the standard deviation over different pixel intensity ranges.
+Larger standard deviations are expected with more data in the range of the background pixel intensities.

 We collect two sets of pixel intensities from the 3-component distribution.
 One set contains intensities at or below Intensity A, the intensity where the gradient is maximized.
-One set lies above Intensity A. We modify each pixel intensity by changing it to its Gaussian variate determined by $N(x_p,s_p^2)$, where p corresponds to B (background), E (edge), or C (cell interior) pixels.
-The pixels in the first set are placed outside of the mask according to their distances from the edge of the mask.
-The pixels in the second set are placed inside of the mask in the same way.
-Figure 7b shows the resulting new cell alongside the original cell, 7a, from which it is made.
+One set lies above Intensity A. For each pixel intensity in each set, we modify the actual pixel intensity by changing it to the Gaussian variate determined by $N(x_p, s_p^2)$ , where p corresponds to B (background), E (edge), or C (cell interior) pixels.
+The pixels in the first set are placed outside of the mask according to their distances from the pixels marked with a 1.
+The pixels in the second set are placed inside of the mask according to their distances from the pixels marked with a 1.
+Figure 8b shows the resulting new cell alongside the original cell, 8a, from which it is made.
 We then test the new image by recalculating the 3-component analysis, pixel intensity gradient, and quality to ensure that it retained the same features.
-The 3-component analysis is only slightly different, as would be expected by imposing random noise: $x_B = 134$, $x_E = 214$, and $x_C = 770$.
-The intensity of maximum gradient at the edge occurs at Intensity A = 181, and the quality is 0.915.
-The new cell has the same basic features as the original.
+The means of the 3-component analysis are only slightly different, as would be expected by imposing random noise: $x_B$ $= 134, x_E = 214, \text{ and } x_C = 770.$ The intensity of maximum gradient at the edge occurs at Intensity A = 181, and the quality is 0.915.
+So we have created a cell with the same basic features as the original.